redis/docs/content/operate/kubernetes/architecture/_index.md

 ## Active-Active databases

 On Kubernetes, Redis Enterprise [Active-Active]({{< relref "/operate/rs/databases/active-active/" >}}) databases provide read and write access to the same dataset from different Kubernetes clusters.
+Creating an Active-Active database requires routing [network access]({{< relref "/operate/kubernetes/networking/" >}}) between two Redis Enterprise clusters residing in different Kubernetes clusters.
+Without the proper access configured for each cluster, syncing between the databases instances will fail.The admission controller is also required for Active-Active databases on Kubernetes, to validate changes to the custom resources.

+For more details and installation information, see [Active-Active databases]({{<relref "/operate/kubernetes/active-active/">}}).
 For more general information about Active-Active, see the [Redis Enterprise Software docs]({{< relref "/operate/rs/databases/active-active/" >}}).

-Creating an Active-Active database requires routing [network access]({{< relref "/operate/kubernetes/networking/" >}}) between two Redis Enterprise clusters residing in different Kubernetes clusters.
-Without the proper access configured for each cluster, syncing between the databases instances will fail.

-The admission controller is required for Active-Active databases on Kubernetes, to validate changes to the custom resources.

-For more details and installation information, see [Active-Active databases]({{<relref "/operate/kubernetes/active-active/">}})

 ## RedisEnterpriseRemoteCluster RERC

-The RedisEnterpriseRemoteCluster (RERC) contains details allowing the REC to link to the RedisEnterpriseActiveActiveDatabase (REAADB).
-The RERC resource is listed in the REAADB resource to become a participating cluster for the Active-Active database.
+The [RedisEnterpriseRemoteCluster (RERC)]({{<relref "/operate/kubernetes/reference/redis_enterprise_remote_cluster_api">}}) contains details allowing the REC to link to the RedisEnterpriseActiveActiveDatabase (REAADB).
+The RERC resource is listed in the [REAADB](#redisenterpriseactiveactivedatabase-reaadb) resource to become a participating cluster for the Active-Active database.

-For more details, see the [RERC API reference]({{<relref "/operate/kubernetes/reference/redis_enterprise_remote_cluster_api">}}).
+See the [RERC API reference]({{<relref "/operate/kubernetes/reference/redis_enterprise_remote_cluster_api">}}) for a full list of fields and settings.

 ## RedisEnterpriseActiveActiveDatabase REAADB

 The RedisEnterpriseActiveActiveDatabase (REAADB) resource creates and manages a database that spans more than one Kubernetes cluster.
+An REAADB requires [external routing](#networking), at least two [RECs](#redisenterprisecluster-rec), and at least two [RERCs](#redisenterpriseremotecluster-rerc).

-For more details, see the [REAADB API reference]({{<relref "/operate/kubernetes/reference/redis_enterprise_active_active_database_api">}}).
+See the [REAADB API reference]({{<relref "/operate/kubernetes/reference/redis_enterprise_active_active_database_api">}}) for a full list of fields and settings.

 ## Metrics

-To collect  metrics data from your databases and Redis Enterprise cluster (REC), you can connect your [Prometheus](https://prometheus.io/) server to an endpoint exposed on your REC.
+To collect  metrics data from your databases and Redis Enterprise cluster (REC), you can [connect your Prometheus]({{<relref "c/operate/kubernetes/re-clusters/connect-prometheus-operator">}}) server to an endpoint exposed on your REC.
 Redis Enterprise for Kubernetes creates a dedicated service to expose the `prometheus` port (8070) for data collection.
 A custom resource called `ServiceMonitor` allows the [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator/tree/main/Documentation) to connect to this port and collect data from Redis Enterprise.